prysmaticlabs/documentation/website/docs/advanced/maintaining-uptime.md

 sidebar_label: Maintain Validator Uptime
 ---

-## Maintain validator uptime using systemd or Docker

 Validators are expected to maintain connectivity with the Ethereum network 24/7.
 If you're running your validator on a cloud server, or if you want your validator to automatically start running when the host machine restarts, consider running your client software as a background service.
 Docker and systemd let you run Prysm as a background service.

 This may be overkill for at-home stakers who use the `prysm.sh` script to run Prysm.
 To those users, we recommend keeping an eye on your validator.
 The penalties for occasional downtime are generally negligible.
 Learn more by reading our [Security Best Practices](../security-best-practices.md).